 - Understand as much as possible about how the auction works, what your obligations are as a buyer, and what are the seller’s obligations.

-- Find out what the Web site/company does if a problem occurs and consider insuring the transaction and the shipment.
+- Find out what the website/company does if a problem happens and consider insuring the transaction and the shipment.

 - Learn as much as possible about the seller, especially if the only information you have is an e-mail address.
 If it is a business, check the Better Business Bureau where it is located.
 Examine the feedback on the seller.
 Remember because of the difference in laws, it may be much harder to solve a problem if the seller is located outside Canada .

 - Find out if shipping and delivery are included in the auction price or are additional costs.
 If they are extra, find out exactly how much you’ll be charged.

 - Don’t give out your social insurance number or driver’s license number.